COVID-19 transmission map: Only 12 states aren’t at the CDC’s highest threat level

-If you’re wondering how different states are faring with the level of community transmission of COVID-19, sadly the answer isn’t too optimistic for any of them.
-The latest Centers for Disease Control and Prevention (CDC) data, which covers the most recent seven days ending August 8 shows that 38 out of 50 states are at the highest alert level the CDC designates (“high”).
-Only 12 states come in below the highest level—but they aren’t doing much better.
-All 12 states are in the second-highest alert level (“substantial”) when it comes to levels of community transmission.
+If you’re wondering how different states are faring with the level of community transmission of COVID-19, the answer isn’t great for all of them.

+The latest Centers for Disease Control and Prevention data, which covers the most recent seven days ending August 8, shows that 38 out of the 50 states are at the highest alert level the CDC designates (“high”).
+Only 12 states come in below the highest level, but they aren’t doing much better.
+All 12 states are in the second-highest alert level (“substantial”).

-As you can see from the map below, 38 states are listed as having the top “high” level of community transmission.
-That means they have 100 or more infected people per 100,000 persons in the last seven days.
+The top “high” level of community transmission means a state has 100 or more infected people per 100,000 persons in the last seven days.

-The states faring better don’t have anything to brag about, however.
-Those states are in the “substantial” category which means that have 50–99.99 infected persons per 100,000 people in the last seven days.
-States that slot into this category includes:
+The “substantial” category means a state had 50-99.99 infected persons per 100,000 people in the last seven days.
+The dozen states are:

 - Colorado